zostay/RakuWAPI/README.md

   * Changed `p6wx.protocol.upgrade` from an [Array](http://doc.perl6.org/type/Array) to a [Set](http://doc.perl6.org/type/Set) of supported protocol names.

   * Added Section 4 to describe protocol-specific features of the specification.
+Section 4.0 is for HTTP, 4.1 is for WebSocket, and 4.2 is for Socket.

 0.6.Draft
 ---------